MakeSchool-Tutorials/Habitual-Swift4/P10-Final-Details/content.md

 # The end

 We did it!
-We completed our habits app.
+We completed our Habitual app.
 Along the way we learned:

 - Using XIB files
 - Setting Constraints